letto4135/sosholio/README.md

 # SOSH

-> A social media application where users are split up by domain.
+## A social media application where users are split up by domain

 > Allows businesses and groups to easily start a workspace to share news
 > and things according to the domain of the users email.